hqnna/mocha/docs/specification.md

 ## References

 As of Mocha version 0.4.0 and specification version 1.3, mocha now supports field and object references.
 This allows you to reuse values from other fields and objects across multiple fields with ease.
 Note that references are **position dependent** meaning a field has to be previously defined above it for a reference to be able to properly resolve.
-To reference another field, you can use it's identifier, to reference a field in an object, you can use the namespace (`::`) operator.
+To reference another field, you can use it's identifier, to reference a field in an object, you can use the field/namespace (`:`) operator.
 It should be noted that references are resolved at the **scope** level, to reference things outside of the field's current scope, it is possible to use the `@root` namespace to reference the root of the document.

 ```
 defaults: {